-You probably never knew that an inner city park could have this much variety, hidden secrets, and simple enjoyment.
-Battersea Park is situated in London, just a couple of miles south of Marble Arch.
-It is considered by many to be the most interesting of all the London Parks.
+Battersea Park is situated in London, just a couple of miles south of Marble Arch, considered by many to be the most interesting of all the London Parks.
+An inner city park with so much variety, hidden secrets, and activities.

 Not so often noticed are the many varieties of trees, some of them record breakers.